shouze/asp-classic-parser/README.md

 - Automatic exclusion of VCS and tooling directories (.git, node_modules, etc.)
 - Support for different encodings, including ISO-8859-1/Latin-1 commonly used in legacy ASP code
 - Detailed error reporting with line numbers and error types
+- Colorized output with distinctive symbols for different message types
 - Verbose mode for detailed output during parsing
 - Multiple output formats for integration with CI systems or machine processing